 You can be mindful as you go about your daily life.
 You can be mindful about the food that you put in your mouth, the songs you listen to, or how you talk to people day-to-day.
 Meditation and breath work is a more formal practice of mindfulness, but it’s something that can be practiced and cultivated at all times.

 There are two key things I share with my clients before they try mindfulness for the first time.
 The first is to understand that when you try meditating, thoughts and stories will enter your mind.
 It will happen.
 It happens for everyone.

-The second thing is to go easy on yourself when those thoughts do enter, and to be kind to yourself.
+The second is to go easy on yourself when those thoughts do arise, and to be kind to yourself.
 Mindfulness isn’t an exercise in blocking out your thoughts – it’s about noticing them, and letting them drift past.

 Then there’s how you meditate.
-The stereotypical image of meditating might be someone sitting cross-legged on a cushion in the middle of their carpet - but that doesn’t mean that’s how you have to do it.
-If sitting down doesn’t work for you, go for a walk without your phone and note the colour of the trees, the cars, the street.
+The stereotypical image of meditating might be someone sitting cross-legged on a cushion in the middle of the floor – but that doesn’t mean that’s how you have to do it.
+If sitting down doesn’t work for you, go for a walk without your phone and note the colour of the trees, or how the breeze feels on your face.
 Stand up and feel your feet on the floor.
 Rest against a wall and notice the parts of your back that touch it.
 Find a way that works for you.

 Ultimately, the practice of mindfulness helps you develop your ‘inner witness’.
 It’s about you recognising yourself, and that you are not your thoughts and emotions, you are not your situation, you are you.

 Just being able to name your feelings, notice them, and pay attention to where they’re coming from and where they’re going – that can give you the ability to respond from a place filled with calm and possibility.
 It can allow you to take back some control.
 Particularly in our current climate, I think that’s pretty helpful.